Field Day Games | Lesson Plan Ideas

 As the weather gets warmer, many schools hold their annual field days.
 Education World wants you to have the best field day ever.
 Here are dozens of great activities to get you started.

 Are you tired of having the same old activities at your school's end-of-the-year field day?
 Are you eager to hold a very special field day event this year?
-This week's lessons provide more ideas than you can possibly use -- and links to many more.
+These lessons provide more ideas than you can possibly use -- and links to many more.
 You will find

 - field day activities that individual students can excel and have fun with;

 - great relays for small teams of students that teach sportsmanship;

 - activities that involve the whole class;

 - more than a dozen themed field day ideas (if themes are your preference); and